Maria Devigili: The second album: the increase in notoriety in the Italian indie scene

-During the recordings time the indie label Riff Records propose to be part of the production and of the release of the album with the distributor partner Good Fellas and the publisher Buzz Supreme.
-The album was released in March 2015.
-RIFF Records Release.
+During the recordings the indie label Riff Records proposed to be part of the production and of the release of the album with the distributor partner Good Fells and the publisher Buzz Supreme The album was released in March 2015.

 The album features the important Italian songwriters, Claudio Lolli, and Francesca Bono of the indie rock band Ofeliadorme and it was released in March 2015.

 The promotional launch of the second album of Maria Devigili was handled by the press agency Fleisch whose roster is composed by the most quoted Italian alternative rock bands; like Afterhours and Verdena.

 In April 2015 Maria entered the contest Bologna Palco Aperto.

 A contest dedicated to the memory of Roberto "Freak" Antoni, leader of Skiantos.
 The art director of the contest was the Italian singer-songwriter Eugenio Finardi.